 Remember that anthuriums need enough light to produce their flowers, so make sure you place your plant in a spot that gets several hours of indirect sunlight each day.

-When your plant’s blooms are spent, grab your pruning shears or sharp scissors and snip them off.
-Your plant will produce more blooms in a few months.
+When your plant’s blooms are spent or turning brown and crispy, grab your pruning shears or sharp scissors and snip them off at the soil line.
+Your plant will produce more blooms in a few months!

 Fertilizing Anthuriums Plants

-The appropriate fertilizer can strengthen your plant and aid in bloom production.
+The appropriate fertilizer can strengthen your flamingo flower and aid in bloom production.
 You can fertilize your plant in the Springtime, which is when the plant usually begins to wake up from its rest.

 Anthurium care is not complicated or time-consuming.
 If you can remember to water your anthurium when the soil is dry and place it in a spot that gets plenty of indirect sunlight, then you should be able to enjoy anthurium plants in your home.